LoadingScreen/OstrichSign/README.md

   requests, so it runs entirely offline in your browser.
 - Keys and signatures in the examples are illustrative, generated from the names and messages — not real key material.
-- To publish: put these files at the root of a GitHub Pages repo (or any static host).
-No configuration needed.